 FOR MORE INFORMATION

-For more information, training or services such as confidential counseling or referrals, go to the Florida Coalition Against Domestic Violence’s website at www.fcadv.org or call the Statewide Domestic Violence Hotline at 1-800-500-1119 or TTY 1-800-621-4202, 24 hours a day/7 days a week to speak to a trained advocate.
+For more information, training, or services, such as confidential counseling or referrals, contact your local Domestic Violence Center or call the Statewide Domestic Violence Hotline at 1-800-500-1119 or TTY 1-800-621-4202, 24 hours a day, 7 days a week, to speak to a trained advocate.

 Use the Family Resources on pages 73–78 to learn about a variety of family support services available in your community.